cybergauravv/SAST-DVWA/README.md

 # Disclaimer

 This project is for educational purposes only.
 The authors are not responsible for any misuse of the information provided.
+This project serves as a general demonstration of performing Static Application Security Testing (SAST) using SonarQube on the Damn Vulnerable Web Application (DVWA).
+DVWA is specifically chosen for this demonstration purpose.
+For more advanced functionalities of SonarQube, please refer to the [official documentation](https://docs.sonarqube.org/).

+Individuals interested in configuring and accessing DVWA can visit the original repository [here](https://github.com/digininja/DVWA).

+---

+# Thank You!

+Thank you for checking out this project!
+Your curiosity and engagement are what keep the world of open source thriving.
+If you found this project helpful, feel free to star the repo, contribute, or just drop a message.
+Every bit of feedback helps!

+Remember, the quest for learning and improving never ends.
+Stay curious, stay secure, and happy coding! 🚀

+---

+Crafted with dash of audacity by **Cybergauravv**.
+If you have any questions or just want to chat, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/gaurav-soni-992a9a200/).